JerryX2021/Power_BI/README.md

 ![image](https://user-images.githubusercontent.com/76986018/144152466-3553fa7c-ede1-41e8-9b3e-7195096c227c.png)

-This report can be shared with teams to assist business decision making. :clipboard: :chart_with_upwards_trend: :clipboard:
+This report can be shared with teams to assist business decision making. :clipboard: :chart_with_upwards_trend: :moneybag:

 The model details of this dashboard is presented below.
 A star schema model with the :green_book: Fact table (at the center) linked with :notebook: Dimension tables (in the surrounding).